 Several leading dementia experts are contributing to the project.
 Working on ADAPTOR’s scientific steering committee is Henry Brodaty AO, Scientia Professor at UNSW and Co-director of the Centre for Healthy Brain Ageing.
 Professor Brodaty has been a supporter of the 45 and Up Study for many years; he used the Study to recruit participants for his ‘Maintain Your Brain’ study on interventions that target dementia’s risk factors.

-“The 45 and Up Study is just such a wonderful resource – one of the largest studies in the southern hemisphere,” he says.
+“The 45 and Up Study is just such a wonderful resource – one of the largest studies in the world,” he says.
 “The linkage data that goes with it is particularly valuable.”

 Another expert on the committee is Kaarin Anstey, who is also a Scientia Professor at UNSW as well as Senior Principal Research Scientist at NeuRA, the Director of the UNSW Ageing Futures Institute and Co-Deputy Director of the ARC Centre of Excellence in Population Ageing Research.
 She has led the cohort study ‘PATH Through Life’ for 20 years.